B-UMMI/LMAS.js/README.md

 ### Re-create conda env

 The necessary dependencies for the project are provided in the [environment.yml](environment.yml) file available in this repo.

 To recreate it, simply run:

     conda env create -f environment.yml

-Additionally, the js depedencies need to ne installed.
+Additionally, the js dependencies need to be installed.
 Run in the root of the repo:

     npm install